windingwind/zotero-plugin-template/README.md

    vim ./scripts/zotero-cmd.json
    ```

-3. Install dependencies with `npm install`.
+3. Install dependencies with `npm install`
-   - If you don't have NodeJS installed, please download it [here](https://nodejs.org/en/);

 ### 3 Coding

 Start development server with `npm run start`, it will:

-- Build the plugin in development mode
+- Prebuild the plugin in development mode
 - Start Zotero with plugin loaded from `build/`
 - Open devtool
 - Watch `src/**` and `addon/**`.